inaimathi/langnostic/drafts/house-types.md

 So I've started thinking about that extension to the [`house` type system](https://github.com/inaimathi/house/blob/c4344c075b3fda0780a164338b365e8316abb9e1/define-handler.lisp#L3-L50) I mentioned last time, and I need to think about it out loud for a bit.

 Firstly, regardless of whatever else I do, this `type-priority` bullshit has to go.
 It seems saner and more sensical to just process parameters left-to-right, and allow each parameter to see all previously processed parameters.
-It seems like I'd have to very deliberately try to prevent it, and it adds some weird levels of complexity to boot.
+It seems like I'd have to very deliberately try to prevent it, and that prevention would add additional complexity to boot.
+So, I'm going to get rid of it, hopefully in some sane, mostly-backwards-compatible way.

 Secondly, the goal of this exercise is to be able to do something like